javadoug/swizzle-params/README.md

 ## Swizzling source code files?
 Don't.
 By convention, don't swizzle source code files.

-I consider swizzling a code smell because parameters end up hidden in the code, which means digging through code to find them in a pinch.
+Consider swizzling source code files a "code smell" for a couple of reasons: 1) parameters end up hidden in the code, which means digging through code to find them in a pinch.
-You have to actually modify the code to inject the parameter value, which means the code you publish is not the code that runs.
+2) modifying code to inject the parameter values on the target environment means the code you publish is not the code that runs.
-Lastly, without a convention, there is sure to be less documentation and verification of the parameters passed into your application.
+And 3), without a convention for managing parameters, there is sure to be less documentation and verification of the parameters passed into your application.

 To learn more about the inspiration for this project, read my blog post [Swizzled, Bamboozled and Dismayed].